codeigniter4/CodeIgniter4/user_guide_src/source/libraries/publisher.rst

 * How can I update my project when the framework or modules change?
 * How can components inject new content into existing projects?

-At its most basic, publishing amounts to copying a file or files into a project. ``Publisher`` uses fluent-style command chaining to read, filter, and process input files, then copies or merges them into the target destination.
+At its most basic, publishing amounts to copying a file or files into a project. ``Publisher`` extends ``FileCollection`` to enact fluent-style command chaining to read, filter, and process input files, then copies or merges them into the target destination.
 You may use ``Publisher`` on demand in your Controllers or other components, or you may stage publications by extending the class and leveraging its discovery with ``spark publish``.